 Editor-in-Chief

-Dr. Kapur is an internationally known emergency physician and public health expert who previously was Associate Chief for Academic Affairs and Founding Residency Program Director in the Section of Emergency Medicine and an Associate Professor of Medicine and Pediatrics at Baylor College of Medicine (BCM).
-Dr. Kapur was recruited to BCM to develop and launch the College’s Emergency Medicine residency program.
-Within twelve months, Dr. Kapur successfully completed BCM’s application and accreditation of the new training program.
-Based on his international and academic accomplishments, Dr. Kapur was appointed as the Founding Director of the Center for Globalization at Baylor College of Medicine.
-For two years, Dr. Kapur helped guide the College’s global initiatives and worked with the faculty, residents, and students to fulfill BCM’s mission to be an international leader in education, patient care, research, and community service.
-In September 2014, Dr. Kapur led a six-person team that trained nearly 1,500 people in Ebola preparedness and response in Nigeria during the middle of the epidemic in the country.
+Dr. Kapur was Vice Chair for Academic Affairs and Founding Residency Program Director for the Department of Emergency Medicine at Baylor College of Medicine (BCM) and an Associate Professor of Medicine and Pediatrics from 2009-2015.
+He was appointed Founding Director of the Center for Globalization at BCM, and for two years, he guided BCM’s global initiatives.
+In September 2014, Dr. Kapur led a six-person team to Nigeria that trained nearly 1,500 people in Ebola preparedness and response in Nigeria during the middle of the epidemic in the country.
 Dr. Kapur was also a co-investigator on the USAID grant “Fighting Ebola: A Grand Challenge.”
-Prior to BCM, Dr. Kapur directed global health training programs and international projects at the Ronald Reagan Institute for Emergency Medicine at George Washington University.
+Prior to BCM, Dr. Kapur directed global health training programs and international projects at the Ronald Reagan Institute for Emergency Medicine at George Washington University from 2004-2009.
 He has extensive experience establishing academic training programs and acute healthcare systems with partners in China, India, Latin America and the Middle East.
 In addition, Dr. Kapur implemented a country-wide project to improve emergency services in Turkey that trained more than 2,000 physicians providing emergency care in Turkey’s national hospitals.

 For more information or inquiries, please send an email to: kapur@emergencypublichealth.net.